dldk-gael/lm-heuristic/README.md

   <summary><b>tree</b></summary>

 **tree** defines:
-- **tree.Node**, an abstract class from which all tree structure must inheritate
+- **tree.Node**, an abstract class from which all tree structure must inheritate.
+Any object can be a node as soon as it has a *is_terminal* and *children* method.

 - **tree.TreeStats** which can be used to accumulate statistics on a given tree.
 - **tree.interface** which is a submodule used to generate tree.Node object from various type of input data.
     - **ntlk_grammar.CFGrammarNode** and **nltk_grammar.FeatureGrammarNode** allow the create of tree node from grammars written using nltk specification.
 The grammars are first processed using nltk grammar parsers and then the trees are generated based on nltk internal representation of such grammar.